Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 Notes A course may not necessarily stick to one slot all week e.g : EE270, me 522 (always 5-6 everyday)
 A course can happen at multiple location at same time, e.g Tutorial courses Slot A
-Some courses have slots, but venue undecourse_ided e.g. BSBE open electives
+Some courses have slots, but venue undecided e.g. BSBE open electives
 Institute courses mentioned on dept pdf are ignored, they will be picked from institute pdf only

-Institute Levels  Make single sheet for institute levels as they are less in number
+Institute Levels: Make single sheet for institute levels as they are less in number
 These strictly stick to the slot given.
 Can use special code for this
 Make the "SlotBased" sheet for above